MattDodsonEnglish/WTD-Atlantic-presentation-2023/README.md

 All the code and CSS files are forked from RevealJS.
 They retain the RevealJS MIT license.

 The presentation itself, including the images, text, video, and audio, is licensed under a Creative Commons by 4.0.
-All media in the `static` dir is original&mdash;except the Milquetoast cartoon.
+All media in the `static` dir is original or public domain&mdash;except the Milquetoast cartoon and the wizard gif.

 I also used various images found on the WikiMedia commons.
 The vast majority, if not all, belong to the public domain.
 You can find these images in the source `index.html`.